 - Let’s say you had to work with a colleague who wasn’t on board with your ideas.
 How would you approach it?

 - What’s your preferred method for working on a group project? (i.e., everyone takes a piece and works on it separately, works on all parts equally, etc.)

 2. Time management

 The image of the disorganized, always-late artist may be a cliché, but that doesn’t stop it from having some basis in reality.
 There’s a documented link between creativity and lateness; it’s what some people would call a ‘Type B’ personality.

-Researchers have surmised that creative people tend to prefer taking their time to feeling rushed; leaving plenty of opportunity to explore and find solutions.
+Researchers have surmised that creative people prefer taking their time to feel rushed, leaving plenty of opportunities to explore and find solutions.
 Creatives are also less likely to see being “busy” as a direct connection to being “productive” the same way their Type A peers might.

 For hiring managers, this means taking time (pun intended) to identify creative professionals who are also adept at managing deadlines and setting priorities.

 To identify strong time management, ask this: